 - (Windows) install path\Veritas\NetBackup\bin\ost-plugins

 - 2 To change a setting, specify a new value.
 The following are the settings that control the interaction:

-- MTSTRM\BACKUP\CLIENTS
+- MTSTRM BACKUP CLIENTS

-- MTSTRM\BACKUP\ENABLED
+- MTSTRM BACKUP ENABLED

-- MTSTRM\BACKUP\POLICIES
+- MTSTRM BACKUP POLICIES

 - MTSTRM IPC TIMEOUT

-These settings are defined in another topic.
+These settings are described in another topic.

-- 3 Save and close the file. - 4 Restart the NetBackup Remote Manager and Monitor Service (nbrmms) on the host.
+- 3 Save and close the file. - Restart the NetBackup Remote Manager and Monitor Service (nbrmms) on the host.